MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Clear-Content.md

 This cmdlet does not return any objects.

 ## NOTES
-* You can also refer to **Clear-Content** by its built-in alias, "clc".
+You can also refer to **Clear-Content** by its built-in alias, "clc".
 For more information, see about_Aliases.

-  If you omit the *Path* parameter name, the value of the *Path* parameter must be the first parameter in the command.
+If you omit the `-Path` parameter name, the value of the `-Path` parameter must be the first parameter in the command.
 For instance, `Clear-Content c:\mydir\*.txt`.
 If you include the parameter name, you can list the parameters in any order.

-  You can use **Clear-Content** with the Windows PowerShell FileSystem provider and with other providers that manipulate content.
+You can use **Clear-Content** with the FileSystem provider and with other providers that manipulate content.
-To clear items that are not considered to be content, such as items managed by the Windows PowerShell Certificate or Registry providers, use Clear-Item.
+To clear items that are not considered to be content, such as items managed by the Certificate or Registry providers, use `Clear-Item`.

-  The **Clear-Content** cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PsProvider`.
 For more information, see about_Providers.

-*

 ## RELATED LINKS